anima-wg/brski-discovery/draft-eckert-anima-brski-discovery.md

 to the prior paragraph.
 This only involves additional code on the registrar beyond the service announcement in case the Registrar would otherwise not implement circuit mode.

-## Variation encoding rules for discovery mechanisms
+## Variation signaling and encoding rules for different discovery mechanisms

 ### DNS-SD

+#### Signaling

+The following definitions apply to any instantiation of DNS-SD including DNS-SD via mDNS as defined in
+{{DNS-SD}}, but also via unicast DNS, for example by registering the necessary DNS-SD Resource Records (RR) via {{I-D.ietf-dnssd-srp}} (SRP).

+The requirements in this document do not guarantee interoperability when using DNS-SD, instead, they need to be amended with deployment specific specifications / requirements as to which signaling variation, such as mDNS or unicast DNS with SRP is to be supported between initiator and responder.
+When using unicast DNS (with SRP), additional mechanisms are required to learn the IP / IPv6 address(es) of feasible DNS and SRP servers, and deployment may also need agreements for the (default) domain they want to use in unicast DNS.
+Hence, a mandatory to implement (MTI) profile is not feasible because of the wide range of variations to deploy DNS-SD.

+TBD: We could say that mDNS MUST be supported, unless the network context defines an interoperable mode to support DNS-SD without mDNS ???

+#### Encoding

-Currently defined Variation Type Choices are encoded as {{DNS-SD}} Keys with a value of 1 in the DNS-SD service instances TXT Record.
+Variation Type Choices defined in the IANA registry {{fid-variations}} are encoded as {{DNS-SD}} Keys with a value of 1 in the DNS-SD service instances TXT RR.
 This is possible because all Variation Type Choices are required to be unique across all Variation Types.
 It also allows to shorten the encoding from "key=1" to just "key" for every Variation Type Choice, so that the TXT-DATA encoding can be more compact.